ashafaei/OD-test/README.md

 ```

 With this you can have a single `visdom` running locally, but having multiple machines reporting to the same `visdom`.

+# References

+1. D. Hendrycks and K. Gimpel, “A Baseline for Detecting Misclassified and Out-of-Distribution Examples in Neural Networks,” ICLR, 2017.
+2. Y. Gal and Z. Ghahramani, “Dropout as a Bayesian Approximation: Representing Model Uncertainty in Deep Learning,” in ICML, 2016.
+3. S. Liang, Y. Li, and R. Srikant, “Enhancing The Reliability of Out-of-distribution Image Detection in Neural Networks,” ICLR, 2018.
+4. B. Lakshminarayanan, A. Pritzel, and C. Blundell, “Simple and Scalable Predictive Uncertainty Estimation using Deep Ensembles,” in NIPS, 2017.
+5. T. Salimans, A. Karpathy, X. Chen, and D. P. Kingma, “Pixelcnn++: Improving the pixelcnn with discretized logistic mixture likelihood and other modifications,” ICLR, 2017.
+6. A. Bendale and T. E. Boult, “Towards Open Set Deep Networks,” in CVPR, 2016.